-You probably already know that you shouldn’t leave your dog locked in a car on a hot summer day, but did you know it’s actually against the law as well?
+You probably already know that you shouldn’t leave your dog locked in a car on a hot summer day, but many people still wonder is leaving your dog in a hot car a crime?
 In fact, leaving your pooch (or other pet) in the vehicle can result in your car window getting smashed, your losing custody of your pet and a fine.
 If the animal actually suffers great bodily injury, you can actually be charged with a misdemeanor as well.
-Here’s what you should know courtesy of Vista animal abuse defense lawyer Peter M. Liss.
+Here’s what you should know courtesy of Vista animal abuse attorney Peter M. Liss.

-In California, it is against the law to leave your pet in the car in any way that could cause him or her to suffer great bodily harm, including not leaving any ventilation, leaving them for a prolonged period in a car without fresh food or water or leaving him or her in the car during weather that is too hot or too cold.
-Note that even when the weather seems a pleasant 80 degrees outside, the temperature inside a vehicle can quickly climb over 100.
-Right now, any emergency crew can legally break a car window to rescue a potentially suffering animal trapped inside.
-The state legislature is even considering a law that will allow citizens to do the same as long as they contact a government agency first and then wait with the animal until the agency arrives.
+In California, not only is leaving your dog in a hot car a crime, it is also against the law to leave your pet in the car in any way that could cause him or her to suffer great bodily harm, including not leaving any ventilation, leaving them for a prolonged period in a car without fresh food or water or leaving him or her in the car during weather that is too hot or too cold.
+Note that even when the weather seems a pleasant 80 degrees outside and the windows have been cracked, the temperature inside a vehicle can quickly climb over 100, so this can still be a crime.

-If you have any questions about animal abuse charges, including leaving your pet in the car, please call (760) 643-4050 to schedule a free initial consultation with Vista defense lawyer Peter M. Liss.
+If you have any questions about animal abuse charges, including leaving your pet in the car, please call (760) 643-4050 to schedule a free initial consultation with Vista animal abuse attorney Peter M. Liss.

 Creative Commons Image by Bjorn Laczay